‘Give Back Geaux Pack’ helps children in foster care

 Caddo Parish Sheriff Steve Prator says knowing the children are taken care of during those traumatic situations helps law enforcement focus on the investigation.

-The public is invited to help pack 3,000 Geaux Bags during the ‘Give Back Geaux Pack‘ event taking place weekdays March 1st through March 25th.
+The public is invited to help pack 3,000 Geaux Bags during the ‘Give Back Geaux Pack‘ event taking place weekdays from March 1 through March 25.
 Hours are 9:00 a.m. to 3:00 p.m. at 1125 Forum Drive in Shreveport.

 NBC 6 is also hosting 6 Hours of Caring to benefit Geaux 4 Kids.